 - Specific Phobias: A specific phobia is characterized by extreme fear of an object or situation that is not harmful under general conditions, such as flying, heights, closed-in places or animals.

-- Social Phobias: A social phobia is an anxiety disorder in which a person has significant anxiety and discomfort related to a fear of being embarrassed, humiliated or scorned by others in social or performance situations.
-Social phobias often happen with public speaking, meeting new people, dealing with authority figures, eating in public or using public restrooms.
+- Social Phobias: A social phobia is an anxiety disorder in which a person has significant anxiety and discomfort related to a fear of being embarrassed, humiliated, or scorned by others in social or performance situations.
+These often occur when individuals are faced with public speaking, meeting new people, dealing with authority figures, eating in public, or using public restrooms.

-Treatment of phobias may include psychotherapy, medication or a combination of the two.
+Treatment may include psychotherapy, medication, or a combination of the two.
 A Crozer Health behavioral health specialist can help you determine if you have a phobia and decide on the best treatment plan.

 Crozer Health employs Delaware County’s largest staff of board-certified and board-eligible psychiatrists.
 We offer a comprehensive range of services in the areas of mental health and substance abuse, including emergency care, outpatient counseling and inpatient psychiatric treatment.